TakiraMcCoy/osticket-prereqs/README.md

 <img width="695" alt="Screen Shot 2024-01-17 at 11 59 05 PM" src="https://github.com/TakiraMcCoy/osticket-prereqs/assets/155402684/2290086d-906d-4e4a-a6e1-d132c52e172e">

 Step 9:

-Install Heidi SQL to complete installtion.
+-Install Heidi SQL to complete installation.

-Select "new".
+-Select "new".

-login it with the password created in MySQL and select "open".
+-login it with the password created in MySQL and select "open".

-Right click "Unnamed"/create new/database/name database "osTicket"/"ok"
+-Right click "Unnamed"/create new/database/name database "osTicket"/"ok"

-Finish installtion.
+-Finish installation.

-Login into osTicket with Username and password created in installer.
+-Login into osTicket with Username and password created in installer.